Things to do in...

 - Muriwai Beach – View the huge gannet colony at stunning Muriwai Beach, where over 1200 pairs of gannets nest on the rugged cliff tops.
 There are two viewing platforms so you can get up close.

-- Otara Market – It is the world largest Polynesian market.
+- Otara Market – It is the world largest Polynesian market on a Saturday.

 - Piha Beach – Piha is one of the most popular beaches on Auckland’s west coast.
 The wild surf at Piha Beach draws seasoned surfers and it’s also a great swimming spot in summer.